ZhaoZMer/PHPGAT/README.md

 ## Extension
 If you have more prokaryotic genomes databse,you can place your prokaryotic genomes into *prokaryote/* folder and add an entry of taxonomy information into *dataset/prokaryote.csv*.

-If you have more phage-host interactions database,you can place your phage's genomes into thr *nucl.fasta* file and add an entry of taxonomy information into *dataset/phages.csv*
+If you have more phage-host interactions database,you can place your phage's genomes into thr *phages_train.fasta* file and add an entry of taxonomy information into *dataset/phages.csv*
 ```
 python run_First.py --model retrain
 ```